 Later in his teen years he got a major boost from entertainer Kay Thompson, and as a solo professional it was Steve Allen who gave him a shot.
 On Allen’s TV show, Williams learned about comedy and about performing in front of television cameras.
 By 1957 he was being steered to host his own TV show, and he had summer variety shows on ABC (1958) and CBS (1959).

 Williams began his long association with NBC in 1962, with The Andy Williams Show, a variety show of singers and comedy skits.
 At first his back-up group was The New Christy Minstrels, but they were soon replaced — at Andy’s father’s insistence — on a new group of singers, young lads who’d been discovered while singing at Disneyland.

 That would be The Osmonds, starting in late 1962.
 About a year later, little six year-old Donny Osmond made his debut on Andy’s show and launched his career.
-Here are some others who appeared on Andy’s show, Bob Newhart and Tiny Tim:
+Here’s a photo of two others who appeared on Andy’s show: comedian Bob Newhart and ukulele-playing entertainer Tiny Tim.